choria-io/website/docs/content/development/mcorpc/clients/_index.md

 We'll walk through building a ever more complex example of Hello World here that you saw in the introduction section.

-{{% notice warning %}}
-This section of the documentation have recently been migrated from the old mcollective documentation, we are still in the process of verifying every example works in modern mcollective.
-If you find any issues please get in touch.
-{{% /notice %}}

 {{% notice tip %}}
 A [Golang client](https://godoc.org/github.com/choria-io/mcorpc-agent-provider/mcorpc/client) is in progress, early releases are available today.
 {{% /notice %}}